 We departed from the south facing runway and climbed out slowly on our 660 nautical mile flight to Hurghada.
 Given our heavy weight, and the hot weather, engine temperatures had to be carefully managed by keeping rate of climb low, and airspeed high (to provide maximum cooling airflow over the engine).
 Before long Turkey handed us over to Cyprus, and they took us east a little way to avoid airspace restrictions before turning us south direct for Egypt.

 It was a long crossing over the sea, although only a taster for some of the flights to come.
 The occasional ship broke the monotony, along with one or two oil platforms, and plenty of good music played through the Bluetooth interface on the audio panel!
+Gavin revealed that he had used to moonlight as a DJ under the pseudonym “Major 12 Inch”; apparently a reference to the diameter of a vinyl record.
 After just a few hours we were coasting in over the Nile delta, a lush green oasis in the dry and sandy expanse of the Sahara.
 We were amazed by the huge number of towns and villages, packed so tightly that they were almost merging into one another.

 We followed our flight planned route down towards Cairo, and as we got closer approach control vectored us off of our plan and sent us on a wandering path through Cairo’s airspace.
 This was presumably to keep us clear of the airline approach and departure paths, but also gave us good views of the city and even a glimpse of the pyramids!